Skip to main content

 “How many deals have you closed in [target area] in the past year?”Local lenders understand property values, appraisal timelines, and county-specific requirements.“Do you have relationships with local real estate agents and title companies?”Established relationships facilitate communication and can strengthen financing credibility during competitive situations.“Are you familiar with first-time buyer programs or down payment assistance in this area?”Local grants and programs vary by location.
 Lenders embedded in the market know available options.

-“Which fees are negotiable?”Some lenders reduce or waive fees.
+“Can you provide a detailed fee breakdown?”Request itemization including origination fee (typically 0.5-1% of loan amount), processing fee, underwriting fee, application fee, and any additional charges.“Which fees are negotiable?”Some lenders reduce or waive fees.
 Others have fixed pricing.
 Understanding negotiability provides leverage.“Will you provide a Loan Estimate within 3 days of application?”Required by law.
 The Loan Estimate shows all costs in writing for accurate comparison.

-“What documentation do you need for a real pre-approval?”Proper pre-approvals require W2s, tax returns, pay stubs, and bank statements upfront.
-Approvals without documentation are pre-qualifications.“How long does your pre-approval process take?”1-3 business days is standard with proper documentation.
+“What documentation do you need for a real pre-approval?”Proper pre-approvals require W-2s, tax returns, pay stubs, and bank statements upfront.
+Approvals without documentation are pre-qualifications.“How long does your pre-approval process take?”1-3 business days is standard with complete documentation.
 Faster timelines may indicate insufficient review.“Do you do a soft or hard credit pull?”Pre-approvals require hard pulls.
 Multiple hard pulls within 45 days for mortgage shopping count as one inquiry.

 “What happens if the appraisal comes in low?”Experienced lenders have strategies: dispute processes, comparable sales research, alternative financing options, or negotiation guidance.“What loan programs do you offer, and how do you help clients choose?”One-size-fits-all recommendations indicate limited analysis.
 Proper guidance considers down payment, timeline, and financial goals.“Have you ever had a deal fall through?
 What happened?”Honest answers about failed transactions and lessons learned indicate experience and transparency.